Affiliate links on Android Authority may earn us a commission. Learn more.

 The best flip phones:

-Editor’s note: We’re not expecting too many new flip phones in 2022, but we’ll be sure to add them to our list if any launch.
+Editor’s note: We’re not expecting too many new flip phones this year, but we’ll be sure to add them to our list if any launch.

 Nokia 2760 Flip